Shop with Confidence

 - Increased physical/tensile strength and broad chemical holdout for durable, long-lasting protection in the event of a disaster.

-- Features a heat-sealed and tapered stream for ideal protection from particulate and vapor hazards.
+- Features a heat-sealed and taped stream for ideal protection from particulate and vapor hazards.

 - Compatible with all MIRA Safety gas masks & full-face respirators.